Ph.D., University of Oregon

 Dr. Thornton joined the department in 1991.
 His major areas of interest are Health Economics, Econometrics, and Wine Economics.

-Dr. Thornton regularly teaches undergraduate and graduate health economics, and econometrics classes.
-He also teaches principles of microeconomics.
+Dr. Thornton regularly taught undergraduate and graduate health economics, and econometrics classes.

 "Pathways and Hidden Benefits of Healthcare Spending Growth in the U.S.," Atlantic Economic Journal, September 2016.
 (With Svetlana Beilfuss).